-- 12. Where any Councillor has an interest in any matter to be discussed or decided, they will, in accordance with the Code of Conduct for Councillors and Co-opted Members, declare the existence and nature of that interest and whether the interest is Disclosable Pecuniary Interest.
-Any declaration of interest will be recorded in the minutes of the meeting. - 13.
+- 13.12.
+Where any Councillor has an interest in any matter to be discussed or decided, they will, in accordance with the Code of Conduct for Councillors and Co-opted Members, declare the existence and nature of that interest and whether the interest is Disclosable Pecuniary Interest.
+Any declaration of interest will be recorded in the minutes of the meeting. - 14.13.
 Where any Councillor has declared a Disclosable Pecuniary Interest in any matter, they will leave the room in which the meeting is being held while the matter is under consideration unless: - a.
-The Chief Executive has granted them a dispensation; or - b. the matter is only under consideration by the meeting as part of a report of the Minutes of a committee or sub-committee and is not itself the subject of debate. - 14.
-Subject to paragraph 15, any person or officer of the authority who is appointed to do anything in connection with the County Council which enables them to speak at meetings, will make the same disclosures of interests and will withdraw from the room in which the meeting is being held on the same occasions as they would have to do if they were a County Councillor.
+The Chief Executive has granted them a dispensation; or - b. the matter is only under consideration by the meeting as part of a report of the Minutes of a committee or sub-committee and is not itself the subject of debate. - 15.
+If the Councillor has chosen to remain within easy reach, that Councillor will be recalled by an appropriate officer before any further business is started.

-15. Paragraph 14 above does not apply to members of the public who are entitled to speak at Planning and Licensing Committee.
+- 16.14.
+Subject to paragraph 156, any person or officer of the authority who is appointed to do anything in connection with the County Council which enables them to speak at meetings, will make the same disclosures of interests and will withdraw from the room in which the meeting is being held on the same occasions as they would have to do if they were a County Councillor. - 17.15.
+Paragraph 145 above does not apply to members of the public who are entitled to speak at Planning and Licensing Committee.